-The next morning, check out of your hotel and head to the Hopewell Rocks.
+The next morning, check out of your hotel and head to the Hopewell Rocks Provincial Park.
 Catch them at low tide and explore them on foot, or at high tides to kayak around them.
 On your way to Alma and Fundy National Park, stop for some rappelling or ziplining at Cape Enrage.

 Day 3: St. Martins & Saint John

-Drive the spectacular Fundy Trail Parkway, now accessible from both Sussex and St. Martins.
+Drive the spectacular Fundy Trail Parkway, now accessible from Sussex, St. Martins and Fundy National Park.
 Book a night at one of St. Martins’ quiet inns and visit the sea caves at low tide.
 Want the big city vibes?
 Head to Saint John and enjoy dinner and a night in the port city.

 Day 4: Beach Tripping